Sans persona, new kind of Colbert steps up to CBS 'Late Show'

 "He is so nimble, and so smart and quick-witted," Tassler said.
 "All of those qualities and attributes are a hallmark of a great host."

-(Additional reporting by Ron Grover and Lisa Richwine; Editing by Mary Milliken, James Dalgleish, Jonathan Oatis and Bernard Orr)
+(Additional reporting by Ron Grover and Lisa Richwine; Editing by Mary Milliken, James Dalgleish and Jonathan Oatis)